This post may contain affiliate links. Read my full disclosure policy.

 Cover and let cook on low heat for 15 minutes, stirring occasionally.

-Once the polenta has cooked for a full 15 minutes, stir in the cheese and half of the cilantro (saving half for garnish).
+Once the polenta has cooked for 15 minutes, stir in the cheese and half of the cilantro (saving half for garnish).

-Place the remaining chorizo in the center and crack 4-6 eggs around the the edges.
-I make littles wells with the back of a spoon and place the eggs in them.
+Place the remaining chorizo in the center and crack 4-6 eggs around the edges.
+I make little wells with the back of a spoon and place the eggs in them.
 Salt and pepper each egg.

-Place the whole thing in the oven and bake until the the egg whites are set and “white” and the yolks are to your desired doneness.
-This is especially good with the yolks a little soft.
-Garnish with hot sauce and cilantro.
+Bake!
+Place the whole thing in the oven and bake until the egg whites are set and “white” and the yolks are to your desired doneness.

-- 1 Cup grated melting cheese ( mozzarella, cheddar, jack)
+- 1 cup grated melting cheese ( mozzarella, queso fresco, cheddar, jack)